Back to the blog

 Why It Works:

-• The trap takes advantage of the open f-file and loose Black king.
+The trap seizes on the open f-file and Black’s casually strewn-about king.

-• The attack is so powerful that even if White is down material, Black is lost.
+The attack is so strong that although White may be down material, Black will simply get mowed down.

 5 Traps in the King’s Gambit: Tactical Weapons in the Wildest Opening